ImageMagick/Usage-Markdown/quantize/index.md

 Using [Fuzz Factor](../color_basics/#fuzz), is different to calculating the RMSE when transparency is involved.
 That is because the fuzz factor is designed so that any two fully-transparent colors are treated as being equal.

-As such 'fully-transparent black' and 'fully-transparent white' are exactly equivelent (producing a value of 0 or no error pixels)...
+As such 'fully-transparent black' and 'fully-transparent white' are exactly equivalent (producing a value of 0 or no error pixels)...

       compare -metric FUZZ xc:'#0000' xc:'#FFF0' null: